YaharaOctanis/Rusty-Engine/README.md

 My attempt at creating collisions with physical response was rather horrible.
 To be honest I only bothered with it since assignement didn't allow the use of existing libraries.
 So...
 If you have the skills or if you like the challenge, you can fork repository, create fully working physics for rigidbodies and create a pull request.
 I'll check it out and if I'm satisfied with it, I'll merge it with master.
 Otherwise I'll just implement third-party physics engine of my choice.

 But for other features I want to continue development on my own.
 However you can still help, by using the engine to help uncover bugs.
 Fixing my grammar also helps.
 Also by telling others about the engine helps by motivating me to work on it.

+### What is all this junk in main.cpp?

+Well....
+That's the game logic from my school assignment.
+I only had few hours to write it, so I never fully seperated it from the engine, since it was easier to test engine changes this way.
+I'm keeping it for now, since it is also the only example avalible at the moment, even if it's a bad one.